 Of course, they have food too.
-I visited the Daquiri Deck multiple times during my trip and all I can say is make sure you try the Blackened Mahi Bites.
+After visiting Daquiri Deck multiple times, I definitely recommend to try the Blackened Mahi Bites.
 They are absolutely amazing!

 Pro tip: be sure to go during happy hour for your biggest bang for your buck, 1/2 price drinks!

 Location: 107 Bridge St, Bradenton Beach, FL 34217